Take your bike to France

 Cycling from port

-Taking your bike on a ferry gives you total freedom to enjoy a cycling holiday in Europe and experience wonderful scenery and amazing towns.
-Our ports are all in great locations, near popular tourist destinations and great cycling routes.
+Taking your bike on a ferry gives you the freedom to enjoy a cycling holiday in Europe.
+Our ports are all in great locations, near popular tourist destinations, great cycling routes & railway stations.

-From Dunkirk, you can cycle along the coastline, before diverting down to Bruges in just 4 hours!
+From Dunkirk, you can cycle along the coastline and down to Bruges in just 4 hours!
 Meanwhile, from Calais you can explore the beautiful Nord-Pas-de-Calais region, including Boulogne or beach resort of Le Touquet.

 From Dieppe, you can explore western France and Normandy, including the wonderful Parc naturel régional des Boucles de la Seine Normande.
 Alternatively, take a longer trip down to Paris.